HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 }}

 With 566,049 (9.00%) desktop and 642,507 (8.58%) mobile sites, the Web Share API is the most used Fugu API.
 For example, the <a hreflang="en" href="https://beta.paintz.app/">beta version of the PaintZ app</a> allows you to share a drawing with another locally installed application via the save dialog.

+The high usage of this API is probably related to a script that is included with embedded YouTube videos.
+If the Web Share API is available on the device, it is executed when the user clicks the "Share" button in the video player.

 {{ figure_markup(
 image="web-share-api.png",